evizitei/ruby-tanks/README.md

 ## Participating

 The goal here is to have players write bots that play laser tag against each other.
-Right now the game initializes with 4 Simple bots that have simple to understand and defeat strategies, but any bot that matches the same interface (accepts the game state and returns a desired action of [left, right, up, down, shoot]) could be input, so the bot can be as complicated as you want.
+Right now the game initializes with all the bots in a leaderboard-gathering mode where it just pits them against each other at random and sees how they do, but any bot that matches the same interface (accepts the game state and returns a desired action of [left, right, up, down, shoot]) could be input, so the bot can be as complicated as you want.

-You can pick different bots from the ones imported into the "game.rb" file to pit against each other by editing the constructor in include the bots you want, make sure to give them different colored images.
+You can control the pairing by turning IN_STATS_MODE to "false" in game.rb and manually picking 2 bots from the ones imported into the "game.rb" file to pit against each other by editing the constructor in include only the bots you want (comment out the rest), make sure to give them different colored images.

 If you write your own bot, go into "game.rb" and replace one of the random